 OPTIONS TO AVOID FORECLOSURE

 - Loan modification – this option requires you to work closely with your lender to develop a different repayment plan that will help you make the monthly payment.
-A loan modification can include a lower monthly payment, a reduction in the remainder of the principal you owe, or removing late fees from past-due bills.
-Your lender must give approval for the plan, and you will need the new agreement in writing.
+A loan modification can include a lower monthly payment, a reduction in the remainder of the principal you owe or the removal of late fees from past-due bills.
+Your lender must approve the plan, and you will need the new agreement in writing.

 - Refinancing of your loan – if you have built equity in your home, you may be able to refinance your mortgage to establish a lower monthly payment.
-In addition, you can sometimes use the equity in your home to pay off other debts and have less money out-of-pocket for other expenses each month to help you afford your mortgage payment.
+In addition, you can sometimes use the equity in your home to pay off other debts and help you afford your mortgage payment.

-- Bankruptcy – if the foreclosure process has been started, a bankruptcy petition can place an automatic stay on the foreclosure to allow you more time to work out a plan.
+- Bankruptcy – if the foreclosure process has begun, a bankruptcy petition can place an automatic stay on the foreclosure to allow you more time to work out a plan.
 In most circumstances, the bankruptcy will not prevent the eventual foreclosure, but will help you regain financial stability.
 If the foreclosure process has not begun, a bankruptcy petition can allow you the relief from other monthly bills to help you pay your mortgage payment and avoid foreclosure.
-Bankruptcy lawyers at Foshee & Yaffe in Oklahoma City can help you determine if bankruptcy will be helpful.
+We can help you determine if bankruptcy will help you.

 - Short sale – some people who realize they do not want their property to face foreclosure opt for a short sale of their home.
 This process entails the sale of your property at an amount lower than its current value to pay what you currently owe on the home.
-A short sale will not allow you to remain in your home, but you will not have to go through the foreclosure process, and you will be able to recognize a fresh financial start sooner.
+A short sale will not allow you to remain in your home, but it will save you from the foreclosure process and help you more quickly begin a fresh financial start.

 Financial hardships are experienced by most people at some point in their lives.
-Do not underestimate the value a skilled attorney can offer to protect your rights, and to give you the financial footing you need.
-Contact the Oklahoma City, OK foreclosure and bankruptcy attorneys at Foshee & Yaffe today to learn what options are available to you.
+Do not underestimate the value a skilled attorney can offer to protect your rights and give you much needed financial stability.
+Contact us today to learn what options are available to you.